 Despite what the name might suggest,

-ASDF-Install was never a part of ASDF, it was a separate piece of software.
+ASDF-Install was never a part of ASDF; it was always a separate piece of software.

 We recommend you use Quicklisp